end chronic pain

 A study published one year ago this month in the medical journal PLoS One (Beyond Self-Report: Tools to Compare Estimated and Real-World Smartphone Use) concluded that, “Estimated levels of smartphone use have previously been related to sleep, interpersonal relationships, driving safety, and personality.
 Here we observe that self-reported estimates of phone use relate moderately to actual behavior in such situations.”

 The problem was, in this study, the population underestimated by half how much time they spend on their phones.
 “Actual uses amounted to more than double the estimated number.”
 Honestly, none of this is really news.
-But what about video games?

 I grew up in the pinball age, but well remember when games like Pong, Space Invaders and Pac Man came on the scene in the late 70’s and early 80’s.
 Looking back, these games are utterly simplistic compared to what’s out there now.
 Some of the latest games have extensive and in-depth story lines, and the graphics are incredibly life-like.
 This combination makes gaming extremely enticing; particularly to young males.
-Instead of going outside, building forts, and playing war or ‘good guys and bad guys’, you can play anything, anytime you want, from the comfort of your living room / bedroom.
-Which begs the question of just how enticing / addicting are video games?
+Instead of going outside, building forts, and playing war or various versions of ‘good guys and bad guys’, you can play anything, anytime you want, from the comfort of your living room / bedroom.

 According to a three and a half year old study / survey from the people who give us TV ratings, Nielsen (Multi-Platform Gaming for the Win),